varunkumardev/amitmerchant1990.github.io/_posts/2018-10-30-array-destructuring-in-php.md

 list($dog, $cat, $cow) = $animals;
 ```

-But from version 7.1, you can achieve it using shorhand array syntax([]):
+But from version 7.1, you can just use shorhand array syntax([]) to achieve the same:

 ```php
 [$dog, $cat, $cow] = $animals;
 ```

-As you can see, it's just more cleaner and expressive now just like ES6.
+As you can see, it's just more cleaner and expressive now, just like ES6.
 Another area where you can use Array destructuring is in loops.

 ```php
 $data = [